Excalibur MFA/PAM - Deployment documentation¶

 - security - mutually authenticated TLS

 Facade port - connections on this port are used only by Facade components to exchange messages with Excalibur Server.
 This port must be reachable only from the Active Directory Server or domain joined server on which the Facade component is installed (strictly reachable from internal network).
+Tresk-VM can be used to tunnel this port.
 Connections properties are:

 - port - 65321